Fashion is fast. Beautiful. And incredibly dirty. That’s what we get told.

 Biodiversity is considered one of the biggest threats to humanity.
 Since 1970, the planet has lost more than 52 percent of its biodiversity.
 80% of its wetlands.
 MUD Jeans wanted to understand how they can contribute to a healthier ecosystem on our planet.

 Within the calculation methods of ReCiPe it is possible to calculate the endpoint ‘Ecosystem’ in ‘species per year’.

-The Regular Dunn True Indigo model performed a staggering 57% better than the industry standard.
+MUD Jeans compared different models based on their biodiverse performance.
+They found that their Regular Dunn True Indigo model performed a staggering 57% better than the industry standard.

-On average, MUD Jeans have a 46% lower biodiversity impact than the industry standard.
+On average, MUD Jeans have a 46% lower biodiversity impact than the industry standard!

 With their LCA results, MUD Jeans can continuously measure their progress and innovate their products.
 Their impact hotspots show them exactly where they have to focus their sustainability efforts for maximum impact reduction.

 Now that they have set a benchmark, MUD Jeans is improving its performance every year.
 Which means innovating their business model too.
 Less than 1% of the materials used to produce clothing are recycled into new clothing.
 The business model behind fast fashion is incredibly wasteful.
 Their program “Lease A Jeans” pioneered circular innovation in the fashion industry.
 And it’s a big success.